cliffbueno/oxymetag/README.md

 **What it does:** Downloads and builds the standard Kraken2 database containing bacterial, archaeal, and viral genomes.
 This database is used by the `extract` command to identify bacterial sequences from metagenomic samples.

-**Time:** 2-4 hours depending on internet speed and system performance.
+**Time:** Depends on internet speed and system performance, but will likely take several hours.

 **Output:** Creates a `kraken2_db/` directory with the standard database.

 Make sure you run oxymetag setup from the directory where you want the database to live, or plan to always specify the --kraken-db path when running extract.
-The database is quite large (~50-100 GB), so choose a location with sufficient storage.
+The database is quite large (90 Gb), so choose a location with sufficient storage.

 ---